 - Quality of the meal on arrival: This should be as high as possible.

 - Costs: These should be as low as possible.

 - Choose where your priorities lie and thereby determine the delivery area.

 Do you already have an active delivery service?

-If you already do home delivery it can be useful to analyse your current delivery area.
-If you deliver 90% of your deliveries within a radius of 3km, but offer a delivery area of 5km, it may be interesting to reduce your delivery area.
+If you already do home delivery it can be useful to analyze your current delivery area.
+If you deliver 90% of your deliveries within a radius of 3km but offer a delivery area of 5km, it may be interesting to reduce your delivery area.
 This way you can guarantee better quality and combine more trips.
 In addition, the few long-distance trips you receive will not jeopardize your planning.